codacy/chart/docs/configuration/monitoring.md

 # Monitoring

-In older versions, codacy was monitored using an application we build in-house called "Crow".
+In older versions, Codacy was monitored using an application we build in-house called "Crow".
 Going forward, we are deprecating Crow and setting up "Prometheus style" metrics in all our components that can be accessed using the Prometheus + Grafana ecosystem.